The Difference Between more, less And most Commands

 $ more ostechnix.txt

-To search for a string, type search query after the forward slash (/) like below:
+To search for a string, type the search query after the forward slash (/) like below:

 To go to then next matching string, press ‘n’.